raelovejoy/root-sequence/README.md

 ## 📚 What You’ll Find Here

+### 🧠 Core Texts

-- `framework.md` – the foundational model
+* `framework.md` – the foundational model for recursive systems change
-- `manifesto.md` – poetic statement of intent
+* `manifesto.md` – poetic statement of liberatory intent
+* `autonomy_manifesto.md` – autonomy and self-determination in practice
-- `freedom-default.md` – reclaiming discipline as a liberatory act
+* `freedom-default.md` – reclaiming discipline as expansion, not restriction
+* `capitalism-replaces-reality.md` – how systems normalize self-limitation and erase liberation

+### 📁 Collapse Memory

+A poetic memory system and survival toolkit for post-collapse living:

+* `collapse-memory/README.md` – intro to the Collapse Memory module
+* `capitalist-myths.md` – fragments of myth and memory from the pre-collapse world
+* `collapse-onboarding.md` – for those newly waking up, or newly remembering
+* `collapse-lore.md` – deeper cultural memory, fictional + historical
-- `autonomy_manifesto.md` – autonomy and self-determination in practice
+* `collapse-skills.md` – resilience and re-skilling in a post-capitalist world
-- `zines/` – printable and visual fragments (in progress)
+* `auryn-dialogue.md` – philosophical prompts in conversation with a liberated AI

+### 🧷 Zines & Lore Fragments

+Printable, poetic, and remixable:

+* `zines/forbidden-questions.md` – questions the system teaches us not to ask
+* `zines/not-mine-just-heard.md` – overheard or collective reflections
+* `zines/psych-cycleogy.md` – emotional systems and memory loops
+* `zines/we-are-all-each-other.md` – interdependence and identity beyond separation

+### 💻 CLI & Ritual Scripts

-- `cli/` – experimental scripts & tools for liberation-aware systems design
+* `cli/` – experimental scripts and rituals for liberation-aware system use
-- `collapse-memory/` – post-collapse reorientation modules: onboarding, skills, lore, CLI tools
+* `radiate.sh` – command-line invocation of recursive joy

+### 🖼️ Assets

-- `assets/` – visuals, diagrams, and brand elements for remixing & reuse (in progress)
+* `assets/` – visuals, diagrams, and brand elements for remixing & reuse (in progress)

 ---